hole19/evva/README.md

  3. That's it (given that someone already configured Evva)

 # Configuration
- Evva's configuration comes from a .yml file with the following structure
+ Evva's configuration comes from a evva_config.yml file that should be placed on your app root directory.
+The .yml file has the following structure.

  ```
  type: Android|iOS